rik2803/aws-sts-assumerole/README.md

 aws iam update-role -–role-name name-of-the-role -–max-session-duration 14400
 ```

+### `${ASSUMEROLE_COMMAND}`

+When this environment variable is set and the `assumerole` command is executed, it will not start
+a new shell, but run the command in the environmnet variable instead, returning to the current
+shell after the command finishes.

+This can be used to loop over different accounts and have the same command run against those
+accounts.

 ### Custom profile environment variables

 When required, custom environment variables can be defined in the configuration